 The news broke right in the heat of the current battle against fake news and political manipulation that is taking place within these social networks, and was met with shock and anger by many readers.
 Mostly because of the revelation that these fake followers weren’t just randomly generated accounts, but some were actually copies of real people, who had no idea these kinds of accounts existed.

-These people were seeing their own photographs, names, hometowns and personal information being used for accounts that were promoting everything from insurance companies, to pornographic materials.
-Not a happy situation to be in.
+People were seeing their own photographs, names, hometowns and personal information being used for accounts that were promoting everything from insurance companies, to pornographic materials.

 Devumi - The Devil of the Problem